What is Cardiology?

 The Norwood procedure is a way for creating a functional systematic circuit in patients to treat hypoplastic left heart syndrome.
 The procedure comprises of three stages, the first one is where the right ventricle is converted into the main ventricle pumping blood to the lungs and body.
 The aorta and the main pulmonary artery are connected and then the main pulmonary artery is cut off and a shunt is placed between them to supply blood.

-In the second stage the shunt is disconnected so as to connect the pulmonary artery to the superior vena cava.
+In the second stage, the shunt is disconnected so as to connect the pulmonary artery to the superior vena cava.
 It is a vein that carries deoxygenated blood which will now send half of the blood to the lungs without entering the ventricle.
-The last i.e., third stage is Fontan operation.
+The last i.e., the third stage is the Fontan operation.

 Pacemaker Implant Double Chamber (Only Surgery)

-Pacemaker is a small device which is placed in the abdomen or chest to help control abnormalities in the heart rhythms.
-Pacemaker implant with double chamber has two leads, one goes into the right atrium (upper chamber) and the other one in the right bottom chamber called ventricle.
+A pacemaker is a small device that is placed in the abdomen or chest to help control abnormalities in the heart rhythms.
+Pacemaker implant with double chamber has two leads, one goes into the right atrium (upper chamber) and the other one in the right bottom chamber called the ventricle.
 The device with the help of electrical pulses prompts the heart to beat at a normal pace.

 Pacemaker Implant Single Chamber (Only Surgery)